cosmiccoder200x-sys/habitos2.0/README.md

-# HabitOS2.0 — Build Streaks & Earn XP
+# HabitOS2.0 — Build Streaks & Earn XP.

 A gamified habit and task tracker built with React + Vite.
 Track daily habits, manage tasks, earn XP, level up, unlock badges, and stay motivated with streaks, a heatmap, and a Pomodoro timer — all running fully client-side with no backend required.